aeharriman/dichotomous/task-tracking.md

 InputForm - Auth0Provider

 ### Shall:
-- [ ] Shall mock `useAuth0` function to simulate auth0 functionality
+- [X] Shall mock `useAuth0` function to simulate auth0 functionality
-- [ ] Shall run all tests without throwing "Failed to fetch keys: Error: You forgot to wrap your component in <Auth0Provider>. at getAccessTokenSilently"
+- [X] Shall run all tests without throwing "Failed to fetch keys: Error: You forgot to wrap your component in <Auth0Provider>. at getAccessTokenSilently"

 ### Progress:
-TODO
+Complete